glopzel/bojack-horseman-api/README.md

 # bojack-horseman-api

 This is an API of Bojack...
 Horseman obviously.
-So far it has 50 characters, each with their name, species and voice person.
+So far it has 90+ characters, each with their name, species and voice person.

 ## The link almighty

 Link to the site: https://bojack-horseman-api.herokuapp.com/

-This is the link to get to the data: https://bojack-horseman-api.herokuapp.com/api/characters/{character name}
+This is the link to get to the data by name: https://bojack-horseman-api.herokuapp.com/api/characters/{princess carolyn}

-## How do you look them up?
+Get characters by species: https://bojack-horseman-api.herokuapp.com/api/characters/species/{horse}

-All characters were cut to a max of 2 words, because writing Hollyhock Manheim-Mannheim-Gerrero-Robinson-Zilberschlag-Hsung-Fonzerelli-McQuack was going to be too much every time, so in that case she is just Hollyhock.
+## Example of result

 `https://bojack-horseman-api.herokuapp.com/api/characters/mr peanutbutter` will result in
 ```json